Collaborative Heart Failure Care

-The Advanced Heart Failure Program brings together a multidisciplinary team of cardiologists and cardiac surgeons who work together to provide a full range of diagnostic and therapeutic services for patients living with all stages of heart failure.
-Our specialized heart failure services include an active and established program in Ventricular Assist Device (VAD) therapy.
+The Advanced Heart Failure Program at BIDMC brings together a multidisciplinary team of cardiologists and cardiac surgeons who are experts in diagnosing and treating all stages of heart failure using the latest advances.

 Heart failure develops when the heart has weakened or become too stiff to pump enough blood to meet the body's needs.
-It is a chronic condition, meaning that it can be treated and managed.
-Depending on the level of severity, heart failure treatments might include medications, devices or surgical procedures.
+It is a chronic condition but can be treated and managed.

 - Blood Tests.
 Tests may look for biomarkers that are released by the heart when it is overburdened.

 - Imaging Tests.
 From MRIs and CT scans to EKGs and echocardiograms, Cardiovascular Imaging helps determine how well the heart is pumping and monitors the effectiveness of your treatment.

 The CardioVascular Institute at BIDMC has received prestigious recognition for quality in the care of hospitalized patients with heart failure through the American Heart Association's "Get With the Guidelines" program.